lean-delivery/ansible-molecule-drivers/README.md

 AWS driver playbooks are set to be used in AWS environment for molecule tests executed by gitlab-runner.

-They support only scenarios for Linux instances accessed through SSH.
+They support scenarios for both Linux and Windows instances accessed through SSH or WinRM.

 Gitlab-runner with tag `aws` required to run these tests.